langausd/hello-world/README.md

 # hello-universe
 just a test repo for the "hello world" github tutorial

-While the world is nice by itself, this branch is for ego manias: Hello, Universe!
+While the world is nice by itself, this branch is for ego maniacs: Hello, Universe!